 History of the Good Thursday in Palma Procession

-During the 18th century some customs were changed.
-The color of the clothes was changed to black, the face of the penitents had to be mandatorily covered using the “Caperucha” or “Capirote”.
+During the 18th century, some customs were changed.
+The colour of the clothes was changed to black, the face of the penitents had to be mandatorily covered using the “Caperucha” or “Capirote”.
 It also became illegal to present single women with presents during the procession or sell sweets on the streets.

 From the Bourbon Restoration, 1875, the Easter Processions returned more popular than ever and the first “Cofradias” or brotherhoods were created with diverse religious associations founding their own brotherhoods or fraternities of Easter.

 During the 1950s the attendance of the processions and the development of brotherhoods increased.
 In 1955 there were 24 brotherhoods in Palma, the oldest ones being “La Cruz de Calatrava” (1909), “La Real Cofradía de la Dolorosa” (1909) and “La Santa Faz” (1913).